 It depends on the business model you decide to start with.
 You can start a fitness business as a personal trainer with no money.
 Anyway, if you dream to open a gym here are some tips on how you can do it on a low budget:

 Find a local company that already provides a similar service and rent a space for your regular classes.
-This will give you an opportunity to show your expertise and attract first loyal clients before you grow.
+This will allow you to show your expertise and attract first-loyal clients before you grow.

-There are many successful entrepreneurs who have started their businesses by giving classes in the parks during the summer period. you don’t have to pay for space but you have a chance to show your expertise, get first clients and start growing as a business.
+Many successful entrepreneurs have started their businesses by giving classes in the parks during the summer. you don’t have to pay for space but you have a chance to show your expertise, get first clients, and start growing as a business.

 If you have an extremely unique idea for your fitness business try to attract investments.
 Prepare a pitch with a concept and send it to the list of potential investors.
-It is a great opportunity not only to get financial support but ask for feedback about your idea.
+It is a great opportunity to not only get financial support but to ask for feedback about your idea.

 If you think about starting a fitness business from home do the first step.
 Just follow the simple guide and believe in yourself.
 Remember that starting a business is a step-by-step process that requires time and patience.